JuKoWi/hotcent_fork_dipole/README.md

 can be applied through integration with the [GPAW](https://wiki.fysik.dtu.dk/gpaw/) code.
-In the potential superposition scheme, it should be possible to use any of the functionals available through GPAW (and LibXC).
-When applying the density superposition scheme, only the pure Python functionals in GPAW can be used at present (i.e. LDA, PBE, PBEsol, and RPBE).
+In the potential superposition scheme, it should be possible to use any of the functionals available through GPAW (and LibXC if GPAW has been linked to it).
+When applying the density superposition scheme, the choice is currently restricted to LDA- and GGA-type functionals.

 ## Installation